 A skilled surgeon

 A skilled surgeon is crucial in minimizing or greatly eliminating unsuccessful endometriosis surgery.
 Most gynecologists do not receive adequate training on endometriosis, and therefore may not be qualified or experienced enough to manage the disease and operate on multiple organs.

 The right type of surgery

-Choosing the right type of surgery is also key to a successful treatment of endometriosis.
-Ablation is usually not as effective as excision surgery and can often leave carbon deposits on the surface of the peritoneum, or the inner lining of the abdomen, which can cause further retraction of tissue and scarring; similar to a cigarette burn on skin.
+Choosing the right type of surgery is key towards successful treatment of endometriosis.
+Ablation is usually not as effective as excision surgery and can often leave carbon deposits on the surface of the peritoneum (the inner lining of the abdomen), which can cause further retraction of tissue and scarring; similar to a cigarette burn on skin.

-Using robotic surgery may also increase the risk of endometriosis recurrence since the surgeon cannot feel the lesion (no haptic feedback from the instruments) and this can increase the likelihood of it being left behind.
+Using robotic surgery may also increase the risk of endometriosis recurrence because the surgeon cannot feel the lesion (no haptic feedback from the instruments) and this can increase the likelihood of lesions being left behind.

 A multi-disciplinary approach

 It is essential that the healthcare team treating a patient with endometriosis is a multi-disciplinary team comprised of a minimally invasive gynecologic surgeon, a colorectal surgeon, a urology surgeon, and any other surgical specialty involved.
 Many centers may also collaborate with dieticians and pelvic floor therapists or acupuncturists to complement care.
 It is therefore important for patients to be referred to a multidisciplinary center, like Seckin Endometriosis Center, with expertise in endometriosis surgery and care if possible.